iduhmoose/KATAS/TICTACTOE/NOTES.md

 ## Tech Debt (Refactored Code)
 * Only use the string to print to the console.
 For the actual gameboard, store an internal 2D array.
+* Track all strings representing each step in the game, in an array